-- List.ly (66): a list-making site, and a good way to spread the backlinking love by creating lists of things like your favourite indie authors
+- List.ly (66): a list-making site, and a good way to spread the backlinking love to fellow bloggers

 - Ontoplist.com (42): a blog directory site

-I think probably the only really relevant take-away message from all of this for most bloggers is that if you’re going to mention another blogger in one of your posts, including a link to their site might do them a favour.
-And if you’re trying to boost your own DA, all of the sites I just mentioned were places where I was able to create my own backlinks to my site.
+The only really relevant take-away message from all of this for most bloggers is that if you’re going to mention another blogger in one of your posts, including a link to their site might do them a favour.
+I you’re trying to boost your own DA, all of the sites I just mentioned were places where I was able to create my own backlinks to my site.

 As a side note, it’s also worth mentioning that any links that show up in your post comments section are “nofollow” by default, which means that when Moz/Google/etc. look at your page, any assorted spammy links that might happen to have been left there don’t “count”.

-What really matters, though, way more than any of this mumbo jumbo, is to approach your blog in a way that’s consistent with your purpose.
+What really matters is to approach your blog in a way that’s consistent with your purpose.
 If you just want to blog for the sake of blogging, none of this is important.
 Don’t let any shoulds get in the way of doing your blog your way.